-The standard tax year is 1 July to 30 June (which may be altered with approval of the Commissioner of Taxation).
+The standard tax year is 1 July to 30 June (which may be substituted with the approval of the Commissioner of Taxation).

-(c) Income tax rate
+(c) Income taxrate

-Companies: The current rate of income tax for companies is 30%, except entities that have less than AU\$ 25 million "aggregate turnover" (which includes the turnover of affiliated and connected entities) are taxed at 27.5%.
+Companies: The current rate (i.e. for the 2019-2020 income year) for companies is 30%, except companies that have less than AU\$ 50 million of "aggregated turnover" (which includes the turnover of affiliated and connected entities) and derive no more than 80% of their income in passive forms are taxed at 27.5%.

 Individuals: Individuals are taxed on a scale of marginal rates.
-The maximum rate in Australia (including levies) is currently 45% plus additional levies (such as the Medicare Levy, if applicable) for individuals who earn more than AU\$180,000.
-Employers must withhold income tax and superannuation on wages paid to employees.
+The maximum rate in Australia is currently 45% plus additional levies (such as the Medicare Levy, if applicable) for individuals who earn more than AU\$180,000.
+Employers must withhold income tax on wages paid to employees.